Varshitalakshmisai/combinational_depth/README.md

 # combinational_depth
-Predicting combinational depth of RTL modules using GNN **proof of correctness**
+Predicting combinational depth of RTL modules using GNN

+Combinational depth prediction in RTL circuits is important for catching possible timing violations.
+This project seeks to:

+Translate RTL code into a graph form.

+Trained a Graph Neural Network (GNN) for predicting combinational depth.

+Employed the OpenABC-D dataset and rtl_timing_dataset as training data.

+**proof of correctness**

 The following guidelines are used in our method to accurately calculate the combinational depth: